uclaioes/bayren-atlas/tutorial.md

 ![Screenshot of the Building Vintages section of the Profiles page, with the Monthly Total Electricity Consumption graph organized by Vintage bracket and colored by usetype.]({{ "/assets/images/tutorial/tutorial-profiles-usetype-color.png" | relative_url }})

+### How do I interpret masked data on the Profiles page?

 When an “x” appears in a graph or table, that is an indication that masked data is present.

 ![Screenshot of the first Building Types graph available on the Profiles page with a masked indicator highlighted in the tooltip.]({{ "/assets/images/tutorial/tutorial-profile-masked.png" | relative_url }})

 When examining the graphs of Building Vintage, Building Size, Residential Income, and CalEnviroscreen scores, a masking indicator may be present, but will not specify in which use type category the masking may occur.

 ![Screenshot of the Building Vintages section of the Profiles page, with the Monthly Total Electricity Consumption graph organized and colored by Vintage bracket.]({{ "/assets/images/tutorial/tutorial-profile-masked-agg.png" | relative_url }})

 To get the most detailed information on the origin of masking, choose to compare geographies if more than one is selected, view the profiles page as tables, and choose to organize by both the relevant category as well as the use type.

 ![Screenshot of the Building Vintages section of the Profiles page, with the Monthly Total Electricity Consumption graph organized and colored by Vintage bracket.]({{ "/assets/images/tutorial/tutorial-profile-masked-agg-table.png" | relative_url }})

 ### How do I access CalEnviroscreen scores along with the consumption data?